abrow425/puppet-management-suite/README.md

-# ns-pup-suite
+# puppet-management-suite
-WIP - a suite of tools for NS card puppet management
+WIP - a suite of tools for NS card puppet management.